-The legislature created the Public Works Board in partnership with local governments to assist in addressing infrastructure needs.
+The Legislature created the Public Works Board in partnership with local governments to assist in addressing infrastructure needs.
 They use a dedicated funding pool to offer low-interest financing in a revolving loan program.
 A citizens’ board of infrastructure representatives manages the program.

-7/12/19 – The cycle for pre-construction and construction funding is now closed.
+7/12/19 – The cycle for pre-construction and construction funding applications is now closed.
 We received over 70 applications, with a total request for funding of approximately $250 million.
 Awards will be announced after the August 2, 2019 PWB Board meeting.

 6/21/19 – PWB is proud to present their Summer Newsletter.